 This feature is often found in more luxury car brands, but is likely to find its way to the mainstream soon.
 Night vision uses forward-facing cameras to find pedestrian, animals or other vehicles—anything a driver would have difficulty seeing in the dark.
 If the night vision sensor sees something, an image of what’s ahead will appear on the vehicle’s display screen.
 The driver might also get an audible alert depending on their vehicle and the system.

 Children, and sometimes adults too, can open their car door before looking to see what might be outside.
 The safety exit assist will temporarily prevent the car’s back door from opening when it senses some is coming up from behind it, like another car or cyclist.
 It’s similar to the blind spot monitoring system that’s found on lot of new vehicle models.

-If you’re shopping for cars, be sure to visit the GEICO Carbuying Service to compare features and pricing information.
+If you’re shopping for a new vehicle that contains some of these features, or a car in general, be sure to visit the GEICO Car Buying Service (Powered by TrueCar) to compare features and pricing information.

 By Joe Dyton